boschrexroth/ctrlx-automation-sdk/doc/setup_windows_virtualbox_ubuntu.md

 ![Install VSCode](images/setup_vscode_install_ubuntu.png)

 In order to compile all examples of the SDK you will need to install additional extensions.
-This can be done easily from within VS Code as soon as you open a project.
+This can be done easily from within Visual Studio Code as soon as you open a project.
 In the extension windows you can search for extensions.

 ![vscode_remote_extensions](./images/vscode_remote_extensions.png)